 Can I get pet insurance for a 10-year-old dog?

 Yes.
-Spot Pet Insurance has no upper age limit for enrollment.
+Spot Pet Insurance plans have no upper age limit for enrollment.
 A healthy 10-year-old dog can obtain coverage, though pre-existing conditions documented before enrollment would be excluded from coverage.

-Does pet insurance for senior pets cover pre-existing conditions?
+Does pet insurance for senior pets help cover pre-existing conditions?

-No. Pet insurance cannot cover conditions that existed before coverage began.
-However, Spot Pet Insurance may cover previously curable conditions that have been treatment and symptom-free for 180 days.
+Pet insurance typically cannot help cover conditions that existed before coverage began.
+However, Spot Pet Insurance plans may help cover previously cured and curable conditions that have been treatment and symptom-free for 180 days.

 Is pet insurance more expensive for older pets?

-Yes.
-Premiums increase with age because senior pets have higher healthcare needs and claim frequencies.
+Premiums typically increase with age because senior pets have higher healthcare needs and claim frequencies.
 Pet parents can offset costs by choosing higher deductibles or lower reimbursement rates.

 What waiting periods apply to senior pet insurance?